AlibabaCloudDocs/nat/intl.en-US/Pricing/Purchase a NAT gateway.md

 ## Check the result

-After you create a NAT gateway, you can view the NAT gateway on the **NAT Gateway** page.
+After you create a NAT gateway, you can find the NAT gateway on the **NAT Gateway** page.

 **Related topics**